prismv/DB48X-on-DM42/doc/calc-help/equations.md

 #### Clocks at different heights

 It is assumed that the two clocks are at rest with respect to the ground at a latitude `φ` and are rotating with the planet at the angular frequency `ω`.
 The clocks are at their respective heights `h1` and `h2` for instance at the bottom & top of a mountain.
 For simplicity, the planet is assumed to have a spherical distribution.
 The Schwarzschild metric is taken into account.
 The calculation should formally invoke an integral for the elapsed proper time along a path and is approximated here to the first order in speed since the tangential velocities at height `h1` and `h2` are << `c` (slow rotating planet).
+As a consequence, the rate of time dilation per meter of height is calculated.

 * **EXAMPLE 1** (Earth): To calculate `[ω_r/s;v1_m/s;v2_m/s;MGu_m;γv1;γv2;γG1;γG2;γ21]` (Angular velocity associated to planet rotation; Velocity at height `h1` & `h2` and latitude `φ`; Reduced gravitational mass given in geometrized units; Lorentz factor for velocity `v1` & `v2`; Lorentz factor associated to gravitational dilation at height `h1` & `h2`; Factor of combined special and general relativity effects) from 6 known variables (maintain 24 digits of precision & choose `h2 > h1`):
 ```rpl